In all likelihood, you can play.

 To expand on what we’ve already covered, I've found the scales listed below to be particularly useful in the following disciplines:

-Most of today’s guitarists live in one of these areas or a subset thereof.
+Most of today’s guitarists make their living in one of these areas or a subset thereof.

 Thus, each scale has been chosen based on that assumption.